JavenMW/Emissions/README.md

-To see functionality, head on over to: https://co2buddy.streamlit.app/
+To see functionality, head on over to: https://co2buddy.streamlit.app/ and follow the onscreen prompts.

 (If the app has gone inactive, expect a cold start period of 1-2 minutes.
 After this period, predictions should work instantly.)